This article originally appeared on the Barclays Digital Eagles blog.

 Until now, there has been little choice about how we engage with these services and the assumptions that consumers will willingly part with their data in return for free services.

 Famously, when Mark Zuckerberg was asked by a Senator in America how they made money when they don’t charge users, his answer was “Senator, we sell ads”.

 I believe the timing is right for consumers to start to own their own data, and demand more of a value change each time it is used.

 Sir Tim Berners-Lee has founded a new project at MIT called Solid.
 Their aim is to radically change the way Web applications work today, resulting in true data ownership as well as improved privacy.

-This is all very exciting, but the question them is where do I host my data?
+This is all very exciting, but the question then is where do I host my data?

-Some of us may have a server in their own home or office to physically secure their data, but for most people they will have to use a facility in the cloud owned by someone else.
+Some of us may have a server in our own home or office to physically secure our data, but for most people, they will have to use a facility in the cloud owned by someone else.